Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.token.v1.EventModified"></a>

 ### EventModified
-EventModified is emitted on Msg/Modify.
+EventModified is emitted when the information of a token class is modified.
-Since: finschia
+Since: 0.46.0 (finschia)

 | Field | Type | Label | Description |